CyberfusionIO/python3-core-api-client/README.md

 ### Get model from response

-Calling a n endpoint returns the resource model.
+Calling an endpoint returns the resource model.

 For example: